 Ann West Figueredo

-Ann West Figueredo has her M.B.A from Columbia University’s Graduate School of Business and her B.A. from Haverford College.
+Ann West Figueredo has her M.B.A from Columbia University’s Graduate School of Business and her B.A. with high honors from Haverford College.
 Ann’s career spans both the private and social sector.

-In 2008, Ann joined Haverford College as the Director for Principal and Major Gifts, and in 2014 was promoted to Vice President of Institutional Advancement, where she served until December 2020.
-Reporting directly to the President, Ann had full responsibility for Development, Alumni and Parent Relations, and their underlying technology and operations functions as well as oversight of College Communications.
+Prior to launching MCG in 2021, Ann was the Vice President of Institutional Advancement at Haverford College, a leading liberal arts college outside of Philadelphia.
+Reporting directly to the President, Ann had full responsibility for Development, Alumni and Parent Relations, and their underlying technology and operations functions, as well as oversight of College Communications.
 As a member of the Senior Staff, Ann was active in all aspects of running the College and was a key interface to the Board, staffing several Board Committees.